 Established in 1988, Jellinbah Group is a privately owned independent Queensland based coal company with operations in Central Queensland’s Bowen Basin.

-The group has two operating mines, Jellinbah Mine and Lake Vermont Mine, with a combined production capacity of 12.5Mtpa.
-The mines produce hard coking coal, low volatile PCI coal and semi-soft coking coal.
+The group has two operating mines, Jellinbah Mine and Lake Vermont Mine, with a combined production capacity of 14Mtpa.
+The mines primarily produce metallurgical coals used in the steel making process including hard coking coal and low volatile PCI coal.

 JELLINBAH COAL MINE

 Jellinbah Mine is located on the Tropic of Capricorn, near Bluff and the product coal is hauled by rail to the Port of Gladstone, approximately 300 km from the mine.

 The mine has been in operation since 1989.
 It is an open cut operation with overburden drilling and blasting, followed by conventional removal with truck and shovel and dozer push.